Energize Favorable Outcomes

 - Be a good listener when a child reads to you.
 Don’t be overly concerned with teaching skills.
 If (s)he is having an especially difficult time, simply tell him or her the word and move on.
 This may be an indication that the text (s)he is reading might be too difficult at this time.
 (See our TIP: Choosing Books)

 - Talk to your child about the books he reads and the TV shows he watches.
 Ask the child to tell you why something happened, what might happen next, what might be a different, logical, alternate ending.
-These are important skills in reading comprehension.
+These are important skills in reading comprehension and in reading success.

 - Many parents and teachers say that a child has poor comprehension, but often (s)he has poor decoding skills or reads in a hesitant fashion that affects the fluency of the text.